TheMikerik/TheMikerik.github.io/projects/FuturesChecker/README.md

 Check it out live on [this website](https://themikerik.github.io/futuresChecker/).

 ## To Do List
-- [ ] Make block visualizer as on blockchain explorer
+- [ ] Make block visualizer as on mempool
+- [ ] Fix graph bug
+- [ ] Make shorter block output
+- [ ] Squeeze block output next to graph